An Empirical Study into Annotator Agreement, Ground Truth Estimation, and Algorithm Evaluation: Experimental Results and Analyses

-The data is obtained from the Super-Sauze landslide in the Barcelonnette basin, southern French Alps, using an unmanned aerial vehicle to obtain high resolution images.
-Further information regarding this dataset is present in the literature \cite{Niethammer11}.
-An area of interest, where $X = 1425$ and $Y = 906$, was extracted from the data and is presented in Figure \ref{fig:FISSURE_AOI}.
+\textbf{Fissures in remotely sensed images} The data is obtained from the Super-Sauze landslide in the Barcelonnette basin, southern French Alps, using an unmanned aerial vehicle to obtain high resolution images.
+Further information regarding this dataset is present in the literature \cite{Niethammer11, stumpf2013image}.
+An area of interest, where $X = 1425$ and $Y = 906$, was extracted from the data and is presented in Figure \ref{fig:FISSURE_image}.
 Very little colour information is present in this type of image and it was therefore converted to grey scale using the standard formula: $I(x,y) = 0.2989 \cdot R(x,y) + 0.5870 \cdot G(x,y) + 0.1140 \cdot B(x,y)$.
 Thirteen annotators ($N = 13$) were enlisted to manually mark the pixels in the (RGB) image that formed part of a fissure.
 Within this section, each of these participants will be referred to as A1--A13.
 The level of expertise ranged from expert geomorphologists familiar with the study site (2), non-experts familiar with fissure formation and/or detection (5), and contributors without any \emph{a priori} knowledge (6).
-Prior to beginning the marking experiment, all the annotators were given a twenty minute presentation to introduce the basic physics of crack formation and the characteristics of the targeted fissures.
-The annotators then independently marked the pixels which they believed to form part of a fissure, taking as much time as they required to complete the task (this ranged from $2$--$3$ h).
-The annotators were instructed to perform the marking on a level in which they could see individual pixels clearly, but were encouraged to zoom out to gain information related to the context of the area being marked.
+Prior to the marking experiment, all the annotators were given a basic introduction to fissure characteristics.
+The annotators then independently marked all the pixels that they believed to form part of a fissure, taking as much time as they required (this ranged from \numrange{2}{3} hours).
+The annotators were encouraged to perform the marking on a level in which they could see individual pixels clearly and zoom in and out as needed to assess the context of the area being marked.

+\textbf{Landslides in satellite imagery} The dataset is derived from Geoeye-1 satellite images with four spectral bands (blue, green, red, and near infra-red) and a nominal ground resolution of \SI{50}{\cm}.
+The image presented in Figure \ref{fig:LANDSLIDE_image} was captured at Nova Friburgo, Brazil shortly after a major landslide event in January 2011 and covers approximately \SI{10}{\km\squared} ($X = 5960$ and $Y = 5960$ pixels).
+A second image was recorded by the same satellite in May 2010 and depicts the ground conditions before the event.
+Five annotators ($N = 5$), who were all familiar with landslide mapping in remote sensing images, were asked to independently mark the outlines of the regions affected by landslide activity.
+To achieve this, the RGB components of the pre-event and the post-event satellite images were visualised using a natural color scheme.
+Detailed information regarding this dataset exists in the literature \cite{Stumpf13}.